Céline Dion chante Noël

-Céline Dion chante Noël is the second studio album and first Christmas album by Canadian singer Celine Dion.
-It was released in Quebec, Canada on 4 December 1981, through Super Étoiles and distributed by Trans-Canada Disques.
-The album features cover versions of popular Christmas songs.
-It was produced entirely by René Angélil.
+Céline Dion chante Noël (lit.
+'Celine Dion sings Christmas') is the second studio album and first Christmas album by Canadian singer Celine Dion.
+Released in Quebec, Canada on 4 December 1981 through Super Étoiles and distributed by Trans‑Canada Disques, the album contains French‑language versions of well‑known Christmas songs.
+It was produced by René Angélil.

 Background and conception

-Dion's manager, René Angélil decided to put out two albums at the same time: La voix du bon Dieu and Céline Dion chante Noël.
-The latter was released three weeks after Dion's debut album and included Christmas carols.
-Céline Dion Chante Noël and La voix du bon Dieu sold 30,000 copies in 1981 in Quebec, Canada and would go on to sell 125,000 copies the following year.
+After the release of Dion's debut album La voix du bon Dieu in November 1981, her manager René Angélil chose to issue a second album only three weeks later.
+It presents French‑language adaptations of Christmas standards, including "Silent Night", "White Christmas", and "Santa Claus Is Comin' to Town".
+Recording took place at Studio St‑Charles in Longueuil, Canada, with Angélil supervising the sessions and choosing the material.

+Commercial performance

+Together with La voix du bon Dieu, the two albums sold 30,000 copies by the end of 1981, and their combined sales reached 125,000 the following year.

 Track listing

-All tracks produced by René Angélil.
+All tracks were produced by René Angélil.